 CHAPTER 8 – Giving my life to Christ

+Camo!"
 So the lady who had helped Jasmine ‘tell

 the truth’ had come to visit.
-She was pretty and she smelled nice.
-She had
+She was pretty and she

-I could not sleep properly in a nice bed as the storm kept
+I could not sleep properly in a comfortable bed as the storm kept

 troubling me in my dreams and I kept crying for my mother.
 She told

 us that Jesus had a special power not to be afraid and not to hate

 people who hurt him.
-She told us that because Jesus loved us he died on the cross and wanted to help us to be friends with God and
+She told us that because Jesus loved us He

+died on the cross and wanted to help us to be friends with God and

 have power not to be afraid and not to hate people.
 She said we

-had to decide whether to follow Jesus or go our own way.
-She said the way
+had to decide if to follow Jesus or go our own way and do our own

 I thought this sounded interesting I have always wanted special